Heusler Compounds - C. Felser

-In general the material class under investigations – Heusler compounds with X2YZ with L21 and XYZ with C1b structure type – show the same broad variety of properties comparable to the perovskites, including topological insulators, Kondo behaviour, non-centrosymmetric superconductivity and conventional, tunable magnetic properties, non-collinear magnetism, semiconductivity, magnetoresistance effects, Li-ion-conductivity and other physical properties.
-Different to the perovskites only a few groups mainly in Germany and Japan are working on this class of materials.
-However many companies such as Hitachi, IBM, Toshiba, Toyota etc. have research activities based on this material class.
+In general, the material class under investigations – Heusler compounds with X2YZ with L21 and XYZ with C1b structure type – show the same broad variety of properties, including topological insulators, Weyl semimetals, Kondo behaviour, non-centrosymmetric superconductivity and conventional, tunable magnetic properties, including non-collinear magnetism, semiconductivity, magnetoresistance effects, Li-ion-conductivity, thermoelectricity and other physical properties.

 Most Heusler compounds with C1b symmetry are ternary semiconductors and structurally and electronically strongly related to binary semiconductors.
 The band gap can be tuned from 4 eV to zero and more than 50 compounds show a band inversion.
 But in addition to the known applications for binary semiconductors, multifunctional properties are possible in this class of materials.
 For example, similar to the quantum spin Hall system CdTe/HgTe, quantum well structures with band inversion can be predicted for different Heusler compounds combinations such as LuPdSb/LuPtBi.
 Many of these ternary zero-band semiconductors also contain rare earth elements, which can induce a secondary property ranging from super-conductivity (e.g. LaPtBi) to antiferromagnetism (e.g. GdPtBi) and heavy fermion behavior (e.g. YbPtBi).